Owen Marecic: Cleveland Browns

 Marecic made the Browns roster, contributing in 2011 primarily as a blocking back for running backs Peyton Hillis and Montario Hardesty.
 He was cut by the Browns on August 27, 2013.

 San Francisco 49ers

 On September 17, 2013, the 49ers signed Marecic to a one-year contract.
 Marecic had played at Stanford under then-49ers coach Jim Harbaugh.
-He was released on October 1, 2013 without playing in an NFL game.
-According to the 49ers, Marecic decided not to continue playing in the NFL.
+He was released on October 1, 2013, without playing in a game for the 49ers.

 Post-football career

 After leaving football, Marecic re-enrolled at San Francisco State University to finish pre-med requirements and worked at a medical research lab at Stanford, in preparation for medical school.
 As a researcher, he has contributed to two published articles in the Journal of Visualized Experiments.
-Marecic is currently a MD candidate at Stanford School of Medicine.
+Marecic graduated from the Stanford University School of Medicine in 2021 and is currently completing his residency in orthopedic surgery at Stanford University Medical Center.
+He was inducted into the Jesuit High School Hall of Fame in 2024.